 138C.
 Powers of Supreme Court

-(1) A caveator who is served with a notice under section 138B(1) may apply to the Supreme Court, in accordance with rules of the Court, for an order extending the operation of the caveat.
+(1) A caveator who is served with a notice under section 138B(1) may apply to the Supreme Court, in accordance with rules of the court, for an order extending the operation of the caveat.

 (2) On the hearing of an application under subsection (1), the Supreme Court —